Navigating Truth in the Digital Age

 By Peter L Morton

 As an intelligence professional, my responsibility is to identify reliable sources of information for analyzing threats and predicting potential outcomes, a process known as predictive analysis.
-The underlying idea is to collect information and compare it with historical events, assuming that history repeats itself irrespective of the current time or culture.
+The underlying idea is to collect and compare information with historical events, assuming that history repeats itself irrespective of the current time or culture.

 Predicting future events based on historical data involves numerous assumptions, and if the information source isn't accurate, my analysis may lead to recommendations lacking value for my clients.
 The stakes are often high, with lives hanging in the balance.
 Therefore, accurate information is paramount to ensuring people's safety.

 The subsequent step involves checking my own biases.
 We all possess biases, and information producers are well aware of this, often exploiting what's known as confirmation bias.
 The algorithms behind the information pushed into my feed understand my biases better than I do and aim to present the version most likely to lead to a purchase at the heart of the story.
-Therefore, I make an effort to explore sources with differing perspectives, even if they don't align with my preconceived notions (think FOX vs. CNN).
+Therefore, I try to explore sources with differing perspectives, even if they don't align with my preconceived notions (think FOX vs. CNN).
 While their spin may not match my preferences, I can still extract facts from their articles, aiding me in separating opinions from facts.
 Often, the contrasting perspectives make the facts stand out.

 The stark reality is that I seldom attain the complete truth.
 If I find myself wholeheartedly agreeing with every word in an article or video, I hit the brakes and evaluate my biases (that pesky confirmation bias).
 By validating my sources and factoring them into the information I consume, I can piece together a clearer picture, enabling me to decide whether to use or disregard the information.
-I gather enough puzzle pieces to discern the image I'm looking at, but rarely complete the puzzle.
+I gather enough puzzle pieces to discern the image I'm looking at but rarely complete the puzzle.

 Peter L Morton CPP